How to Clean Violin Strings (Without Damaging Your Instrument)

 • Use alcohol sparingly and carefully

-• Replace strings when cleaning no longer helps
+• Replace strings when cleaning no longer improves tone

-A clean instrument is easier to play — and more enjoyable to practice.
+A clean instrument is easier to play — and much more enjoyable to practice.